refgenie/refgenie/docs/autodoc_build/refgenconf.md

 - `assets` -- `str`:  name(s) of particular asset(s) to fetch
 - `genome_config` -- `str`:  path to genome configuration file to update
 - `unpack` -- `bool`:  whether to unpack a tarball
+- `force` -- `bool | NoneType`:  how to handle case in which asset pathalready exists; null for prompt (on a per-asset basis), False to effectively auto-reply No to the prompt to replace existing file, and True to auto-replay Yes for existing asset replacement.
 - `get_json_url` -- `function(str, str, str) -> str`:  how to build URL fromgenome server URL base, genome, and asset
 - `get_main_url` -- `function(str) -> str`:  how to get archive URL frommain URL
+- `build_signal_handler` -- `function(str) -> function`:  how to createa signal handler to use during the download; the single argument to this function factory is the download filepath

 #### Returns: